SpongePowered/SpongeDocs/source/plugin/index.rst

 Creating a Plugin
 =================

-This section is intended for developers who wish to develop plugins with the Sponge API.
-The articles cover various aspects of the Sponge API and the concepts behind it.
-It is important to understand that the intent of this section is to help developers get started with the Sponge API, not to cover every concept.
+This section is intended for developers who wish to develop plugins with the SpongeAPI.
+The articles cover various aspects of the SpongeAPI and the concepts behind it.
+It is important to understand that the intent of this section is to help developers get started with the SpongeAPI, not to cover every concept.
 The `Javadocs <https://jd.spongepowered.org/>`__ will be of great help to you once you are comfortable with the API.

 .. note::